Robert Odell, Jr., is the senior video editor for the Take Me Back to Beale project, a 100-year chronicle of Beale Street History.

 The Beale Street Auditorium was:

-- Originally called "Church's Park and Auditorium"
+- Originally called "Church's Park and Auditorium."

 - Located on a site of over six acres on Beale Street near Fourth and Turley.

-- Able to seat 2,200 people
+- Able to seat 2,200 people.

-An Unusual Business Feat for It's Time
+An Unusual Business Venture for Its Time

-World-acclaimed musician Duke Ellington played at The Beale Street Auditorium in the 1940's.
-The auditorium was built by black millionaire Robert R. Church and was one of the most beautiful and well equipped facilities in the country.
+World-acclaimed musician Duke Ellington played at The Beale Street Auditorium in the 1940s.
+The auditorium was built by Black millionaire Robert R. Church and was one of the most beautiful and well-equipped facilities in the country.

-Duke Ellington and Other Famous Musicians Played on Beale
+Other Famous Musicians Played on Beale

 © 2015 Robert Odell Jr